uellenberg/tutorials/tutorials/programming-tips/0_common_programming_pitfalls/README.md

 }
 ```

 What we should really do in this situation is try to debug our code.
 There are many ways to go about this, but the simplest way here might be to just trace it.
 If we go through our code the same way a computer might, we'll notice that `sum` never gets added to.
 Instead, it always gets overridden, and in the end, `sum` has the same value as `n`.
-This is an easy fix: we just need to replace `sum = num` with `sum += num`.
+Does it really make sense for something called `sum` to never be added to?
+Luckily, this is an easy fix: we just need to replace `sum = num` with `sum += num`.
 Here's the fixed code:
 ```js
 /**
  * Sums every number from 1 to n (inclusive), and returns the result.